Begin a Meaningful Career at Mercy Hospital School of Nursing

 Why Choose the Mercy Hospital School of Nursing?

-The Mercy Hospital School of Nursing (MHSN), a 84 academic week, hospital-based diploma school of nursing, was founded by the Sisters of Mercy in 1893.
+The Mercy Hospital School of Nursing (MHSN), hospital-based diploma school of nursing, was founded by the Sisters of Mercy in 1893.
 Today, MHSN is sponsored by UPMC Mercy, a part of the University of Pittsburgh Medical Center.